“I felt like the world had turned its back on me,” said Kibreeya Jones,

 She now looks at her struggles as part of her past.
 “I came a long way,” she says.

-As UNITY launches a campaign this month to house 600 households that were pushed into homelessness by the pandemic, we need your help to create more success stories like Kibreeya’s.
+As UNITY launches a campaign this fall to house 600 households that were pushed into homelessness by the pandemic, we need your help to create more success stories like Kibreeya’s.

 I am asking for your support for UNITY’s vital work of housing the most vulnerable people in the New Orleans area.
 Our vision is that — with your help — our community can emerge from this crisis with fewer people struggling in homelessness, not more.